Passport to English Logo

 They have not gone to the party.

-The word already means "before now."
-The word already goes between the word have or has and the participle.
+The word already means that something happened before now, often earlier than expected.
+The word already goes between the word have or has and the past participle.

-The word yet means "until now" and is used with negative sentences or questions in the present perfect.
-The word yet goes at the end of the sentence.
+The word yet means that something has not happened before now but is expected to happen.
+The word yet is placed at the end of the sentence.

-Below is Tammy's grocery shopping list.
+Read Tammy's shopping list.
 Write sentences about what she has and hasn't bought.
-She has already bought the things that are crossed out.
+She has already bought the items that are crossed out.

 Tammy's Shopping List